shohei-kojima/virus_nucleotide_detection/README.md

 Specify when you use fastq files as inputs.
 You also need to specify your input file with '-fq1' or '-fq2' options.

 ### '-fq1 [read_1 fastq file] -fq2 [read_2 fastq file]'
+Use when specifing paired fastq files.
+Available only when '-unmappedin' is also specified.

+### '-single -fq [fastq file]'
-Use when specifing fastq file.
+Use when specifying single-end fastq file.
 Available only when '-unmappedin' is also specified.

 ### '-vref [reference virus genome file]'
 Use when specifing reference virus genome file available from NCBI.
 This option is always required.
 See 'preparing virus genome reference file' section for detail.